 However, when it comes to the health benefits of dairy, not all dairy is made the same.

 The relationship between dairy products and heart disease is complex.
-For example, whole milk is better than skim milk for health.

 Therefore, it’s best to go for natural, unprocessed cheeses — don’t fear the fat content — as cheese is one of the best foods for your heart.

 Key Point: Despite widespread belief that cheese is one of the worst foods for your heart, the opposite is true.

 2. Cheese Helps Improve Blood Sugar Control in Diabetes

 Regarding cheese and diabetes, there is a divide between official advice and what the latest research shows.